 - Add objects sparingly and see how your body responds to their presence... remove/add as your heart guides you

 - Colour is powerful... it is its own healing modality.
-Learn about the energetic qualities of colour and apply intentionally to your space
+Look up the energetic qualities or sense into how colours make you feel, and apply intentionally to your space

 - Design to suit your specific purpose... no need to add that old chair you have had for years just because... be focused and scrupulous!

-- Continue to tweak your space after using it for a while... its like first going into a meditative posture and then realizing your neck is out of alignment... keep listening and readjusting
+- Continue to tweak your space after using it for a while... its like first going into a meditative posture and then realizing your neck is out of alignment... keep listening and intentionally readjusting as necessary.
+Your space will grow with you.

 - Protect the boundaries you've set around your space.
 What are the expectations around how this space is treated?
 Can anyone pick up your paints, adjust your alter, or burn your incense?
 Sharing can be fun.... if its the intention